game-ci/documentation/docs/cloud-runner/02-getting-started/kubernetes.md

 - `kubeConfig` (should be encoded as base64)

-## Configuration for Kubernetes Cloud Runner Jobs
+## Configuration For Kubernetes Cloud Runner Jobs
 Refer to [Configuration page](../configuration) or the [example below](#example).

-### Allowed CPU/Memory combinations
+### Allowed CPU/Memory Combinations

 - `0.25 vCPU` - 0.5 GB, 1 GB, 2 GB
 - `0.5 vCPU` - 1 GB, 2 GB, 3 GB, 4 GB